Please note this post may contain affiliate links.

 Why You’ll Love This Recipe

-- Healthy & Nutritious: Avocados are rich in healthy fats, plus spinach provides a nutritious boost of vitamins and minerals, and cashews are a source of healthy fats, vitamins, and minerals.
+- Healthy & Nutritious: Avocados are rich in healthy fats, spinach provides a nutritious boost of vitamins and minerals, and cashews are a source of healthy fats, vitamins, and minerals.

 - Quick & Easy: This recipe only takes 20 minutes from start to finish, making it a quick and easy option for busy weeknights.

-- Vegan-Friendly: This recipe uses soy milk to make it vegan, however, you can also use dairy milk or top it with parmesan if you aren’t plant-based.
+- Vegan-Friendly: This recipe uses soy milk to make it vegan.
+However, you can also use dairy milk or top it with parmesan if you aren’t plant-based.

 Key Ingredients